SetProtocol/STIPS/STIPS/STIP-009.md

 ONLY DEPLOYER: Wires SetToken, DelegatedManager, global manager extensions, and modules together into a functioning package. `_initializeTargets` includes any extensions or modules which need to be initialized. `initializeBytecode` is an encoded call to the relevant target's *initialize* function.

+(Some DelegatedManager state variables are set in this method because the factory's creation methods consume Solidity's stack depth limit.)

 To generate the bytecode to call the TradeModules initialize function with the ethers.js library you'd write:

 ```js